 Resident Evil 4

 Resident Evil 4 marks a big leap in time, taking place six years after the Raccoon City incident.
-Leon Kennedy is send to a Spanish village to rescue the President’s daughter, where he discovers zombies infected by a parasite known as Las Plagas.
+Leon Kennedy is sent to a Spanish village to rescue the President’s daughter, where he discovers zombies infected by a parasite known as Las Plagas.
 Resident Evil 4 first came out in 2005 for Nintendo GameCube, with an HD Edition for PlayStation 3 and Xbox 360 in 2011.
-A complete remake will be released in 2023 for modern consoles.
+A complete remake for modern consoles was released in 2023.

 Resident Evil: The Umbrella Chronicles